kign/c4wa/README.md

 node.js-based script `run-tests` will then run `wat2wasm` on every created WAT file and will verify that generated WASM would run and print expected output (saved as commented out section in every source file).
 It will also cross-compile with native C and check that output is exactly the same.
+Finally, it will compare binary WASM file generated by `wat2wasm` and one made directly by `c4wa`.

 Due to this multistage process C Source => WAT => WASM => execute, there could be three types of changes you are
 making: